- Parks & Recreation Home

 Natural Character Park Invasive Removal

-Within the past three years, Council provided the Parks Maintenance Division with funding to begin restoration of our Natural Character Park spaces which includes eradicating invasive species (Ivy, Clematis, Holly, and other species).
+Since 2011, Council provided the Parks Maintenance Division with funding to begin restoration of our Natural Character Park spaces which includes eradicating invasive species (Ivy, Clematis, Holly, and other species).